videojs/blog/source/_drafts/Inband-Captions-Support-with-VHS.md

   - 608
 ---

-With the release of [videojs-http-streaming](https://blog.videojs.com/introducing-video-js-http-streaming-vhs/) v1.2.0 on July 16th 2018, Video.js has built-in support for CEA/CTA-608 captions carried in FMP4 segments.
+With the release of [videojs-http-streaming](https://blog.videojs.com/introducing-video-js-http-streaming-vhs/) (VHS) v1.2.0 on July 16th 2018, Video.js has built-in support for CEA/CTA-608 captions carried in FMP4 segments.
 This means that closed captions are automatically parsed out and made available to Video.js players for MPEG-DASH content and HLS streams using FMP4 segments.

+If you are curious about CEA-608 captions and the approach we used to parse them out of fmp4s, or a general overivew, you can watch my [talk from Demuxed 2018](https://www.twitch.tv/videos/326082416?collection=u1vmyYMIYBXvlQ).

+{% youtube 0yTYNIajBQM %}

-Caption Parsing is handled by the [mux.js]() library and interacts with videojs-http-streaming to feed parsed captions back to Video.js.
+Caption Parsing is handled by the [mux.js](https://github.com/videojs/mux.js) library and interacts with VHS to feed parsed captions back to Video.js.

 ## Usage